Reactive Attachment Disorder (RAD) Treatment Center for Teens near Dallas, Texas

 - Children with reactive attachment disorder often struggle with social behavior, making it hard for them to connect with peers and caregivers.
 This lack of deep bonds adds to their emotional challenges and can make it difficult to get the help and support they need.

-- Some research suggests that adopted children are more likely to be diagnosed with reactive attachment disorder compared to those raised by their biological parents.
+- Research published in The Journal of Psychology suggests that adopted children are more likely to be diagnosed with reactive attachment disorder compared to those raised by their biological parents.

 - Studies indicate that approximately 35-40% of children subjected to foster care trauma develop reactive attachment disorder symptoms.